simon-javier/backup-manuscript-thesis/main.typ

 Beyond general interpretability, probabilistic methods are also used for attribution, which measures how much each input or factor contributes to an outcome under uncertainty.
 For example, #cite(<rodemann_explaining_2024>) introduce ShapleyBO, a framework for interpreting BO's proposals by game-theoretic Shapley values to quantify each parameter's contribution to BO's acquisition function.
 They explain that ShapleyBO can disentangle the contributions to exploration into those that explore aleatoric and epistemic uncertainty #cite(<rodemann_explaining_2024>, form: "normal").
 In a similar direction, #cite(<li_shapley_2023>) propose a probability-based Shapley (P-Shapley) value, which uses predicted probabilities to better separate the importance of different data points in machine learning classifiers.
 From an economics perspective, #cite(<sinha_bayesian_2022>) present a Bayesian model of marketing attribution that not only captures known effects of advertisements but also provides usable error bounds for parameters of interest.

 Measuring posterior uncertainty is also vital for improving models and making reliable decisions, especially with unclear data.
 In behavioral science, earlier attempts to automate aspects typically have limited interpretability and lack uncertainty representation, which increases the risk of hidden errors #cite(<hayden_uncertainty_2021>, form: "normal").
 On the other hand, using posterior uncertainty to identify ambiguities in observed data and automatically schedule sparse human annotations can rapidly improve posterior estimates and reduce uncertainty #cite(<hayden_uncertainty_2021>, form: "normal").
 This shows how Bayesian approaches, with their strong focus on uncertainty, create AI systems that are more reliable and flexible, which is especially useful when collecting data is costly or requires expert knowledge.

-// ISSUE: kailangan pa ba tong section na to since hindi tayo gagamit ng probabilitistic model?
-=== Multimodal AI and Ensemble Models
-The use of ensemble methods in multimodal AI works best when supported by clear frameworks and careful fusion strategies.
-These strategies are designed to use the strengths of each type of data and base learner.
-Recent studies have gone beyond simple model combinations and now focus on structured designs that reduce complexity and improve how information flows through the system.
-Fusion strategies are usually grouped by how and when they combine features or predictions in the model’s pipeline.
-The most common ones in research are intermediate fusion and late fusion, often used with ensemble-like methods #cite(<li_review_2024>, form: "normal") #cite(<guarrasi_systematic_2025>, form: "normal").
-Intermediate fusion combines feature vectors from different data types at a middle layer of the neural network, often by concatenating them.
-Late fusion, on the other hand, merges the final predictions of separate models that each handle a specific data type #cite(<huang_ai-powered_2025>, form: "normal") #cite(<kline_multimodal_2022>, form: "normal").

-The main design pattern often used is a multi-branch or multi-model setup.
-In this approach, each branch handles a specific type of data.
-For example, #cite(<menon_multimodal_2021>) created a three-dimensional convolutional neural network (3D CNN) that combined diffusion MRI (dMRI), structural MRI (sMRI), and resting-state fMRI (rs-fMRI).
-Each type of scan was processed by its own CNN branch.
-In a similar way, #cite(<nakach_comprehensive_2024>) built a model for breast cancer classification that used different deep learning models for each type of medical image before bringing them together.
-Another strategy is to use an ensemble meta-learner, which combines the results of different models.
-This meta-learner works like a "committee" that makes the final decision based on the outputs of all the models.
-Studies have used meta-learners such as XGBoost #cite(<rashmi_ensemble_2024>, form: "normal"), LightGBM #cite(<song_multimodal_2025>, form: "normal"), ElasticNet #cite(<kline_multimodal_2022>, form: "normal") , and even simpler methods like majority voting or weighted averaging #cite(<auzine_development_2024>, form: "normal") #cite(<sanchez-moreno_ensemble-based_2025>, form: "normal").
-One creative example used ridge regression to combine the outputs of VGG-19, CapsNet, and MobileNet for land cover classification.
-This showed how flexible the ensemble approach can be #cite(<joshi_ensemble_2021>, form: "normal").

-The choice of ensemble method depends on the problem and its requirements.
-Simple methods like unweighted averaging and majority voting are common because they are easy to use and work well.
-However, more advanced methods can improve results.
-For example, the Weighted Average Ensemble (WAE) gives different weights to model predictions based on their cross-validation performance.
-This means models that perform better have more influence on the final result.
-Stacking, also called stacked generalization, is a more advanced method.
-Here, a new model (called a meta-model) learns to use the predictions of several base models to make the final prediction #cite(<ganaie_ensemble_2022>, form: "normal"). @othman_hybrid_2023 applied this by combining LSTM and GRU models, while @henriquez_multimodal_2024 used it to build an edRVFL model for Alzheimer’s detection.
-Other popular techniques include boosting methods like AdaBoost, which trains models one after another so that each new model fixes the mistakes of the previous ones #cite(<ghorbanali_ensemble_2022>, form: "normal") #cite(<logan_deep_2021>, form: "normal").
-Bagging, on the other hand, trains models separately on different subsets of the data to reduce variance #cite(<deb_multi_2022>, form: "normal") #cite(<zhang_fragmented_2024>, form: "normal").
-There are also implicit ensembles, which happen as part of the training process itself.
-Examples include Dropout and Stochastic Depth, which can act like ensemble learning without needing separate models #cite(<ganaie_ensemble_2022>, form: "normal").

-The use of ensemble multimodal CNNs has shown strong and steady improvements in many fields, especially in medicine where combining different types of data is very important.
-In healthcare, these models have reached high accuracy in tasks like diagnosis, predicting patient outcomes, and grouping patients into categories.
-For example, a study by @auzine_development_2024 on classifying gastrointestinal cancer with endoscopic images reported a 96.89% accuracy using an ensemble of InceptionV3, InceptionResNetV2, and VGG16.
-Another study on glioma subtype classification used a hybrid EFAI framework that joined CNNs (DenseNet201, VGG19_bn) and Transformers with clinical data.
-This model reached 0.936 accuracy and an AUC of 0.967 #cite(<shirae_multimodal_2025>, form: "normal").
-Ensemble models have also been effective in detecting COVID-19 from chest X-rays and CT scans, with one model achieving 99% accuracy on X-rays and another reaching 96.18% on CT scans #cite(<rajpoot_integrated_2024>, form: "normal").
-These results highlight how combining multiple pre-trained CNNs can capture more useful and reliable features than any single model alone.

-Even with the strong progress of multimodal ensemble AI, there are still many challenges before it can be widely used in clinics and industries.
-One major problem, especially in medicine, is the limited amount and quality of data.
-Many studies use public datasets, but these are often too small and not diverse enough.
-A systematic review by @kline_multimodal_2022 showed that only 37.6% of papers were published in clinical journals, and 69% of studies excluded patients with missing data types, which reduces how well the models can work in real-world situations #cite(<schouten_navigating_2025>, form: "normal").
-This heavy dependence on complete data is a serious issue because missing values are very common in practice.
-Another challenge is the lack of standard benchmark datasets, which makes it hard to compare models fairly and measure real performance #cite(<guarrasi_systematic_2025>, form: "normal").
-In fact, only 18% of the reviewed papers tested their models on independent datasets, showing a clear gap between reported results and real-world reliability #cite(<schouten_navigating_2025>, form: "normal").

 === Clinical Applications
 The use of deep learning on fingernail biomarkers has grown a lot since 2021.
 Researchers are no longer just classifying nail images but are now focusing on detecting different systemic diseases.
 Recent studies show strong results in spotting nail changes linked to conditions like anemia, liver disease, and nutritional problems.
 A common trend is the use of transfer learning with well-known models such as VGG-16 #cite(<sharma_fingernail_2024>, form: "normal") and DenseNet #cite(<alzahrani_deep_2023>, form: "normal").
 These are often paired with traditional machine learning methods to create hybrid models that perform with higher accuracy.
 For example, @cosar_sogukkuyu_classification_2023 built a model with VGG-16 that classified three nail diseases: Beau’s lines, melanonychia, and clubbing, from 723 clinical images, reaching 94% accuracy.
 In another study, @hadiyoso_classification_2022 applied VGG-16 with transfer learning to classify koilonychia, Beau’s lines, and leukonychia, achieving 96% accuracy.